ericrogler/Green-Book/Z020_The_Use_Of_AI_And_Technology.md

 ## **Short Answer**

+**If you think you need AI (or a new technology) implemented into a business, organization, or similar group, there's a high chance you actually need better processes instead.**
+- AI is also a prime example of "speed over quality."
+It can do things fast and make (costly) mistakes just as fast.

 **The problems you encounter as a teacher don't often change, but the means (and technology) to address those problems do often change.**

 AGI (Artificial general intelligence) is possible.
 It may take a while to get there, however.